-For the uninitiated, Amazon’s Echo line of products are essentially voice-controlled smart speakers that are capable of answering questions, performing actions like play music and control other compatible devices.
+For the uninitiated, Amazon’s Echo line of products is essentially voice-controlled smart speakers that are capable of answering questions, performing actions like playing music, and controlling other compatible devices.
 The devices come integrated with the company’s far-field technology and can be invoked by simply saying ‘Alexa’ from across the room.

-Amazon also says “eligible customers” will be able to benefit from an introductory offer which would slash 30 percent off the price of any Echo smart speaker.
+Amazon also says “eligible customers” will be able to benefit from an introductory offer that would slash 30 percent off the price of any Echo smart speaker.
 In addition to that, the company is also bundling a year-long Prime membership.
-Surprisingly, post the invite-only period, you will also be able to purchase these devices in certified offline stores including Croma, Reliance Digital and a few more.
+Surprisingly, post the invite-only period, you will also be able to purchase these devices in certified offline stores, including Croma, Reliance Digital, and a few more.

 Early buyers will have complimentary access to the company’s forthcoming Prime Music streaming service in India as well.
 Apart from updating the catalog with Indian content, Amazon mentions this service will be exclusively available at no charge to Prime members.

-Furthermore, Amazon has customized its personal assistant, Alexa for the Indian market.
-It supports local pronunciations, intonations and understands domestic names, music titles, and places in regional languages.
-The company has partnered with various Indian developers for adding a range of country-specific skills such as music streaming from Saavn, cricket updates from ESPNcricinfo, taxi service from Ola and Uber and others.
+Furthermore, Amazon has customized its personal assistant, Alexa, for the Indian market.
+It supports local pronunciations and intonations and understands domestic names, music titles, and places in regional languages.
+The company has partnered with various Indian developers for adding a range of country-specific skills such as music streaming from Saavn, cricket updates from ESPNcricinfo, taxi service from Ola and Uber, and others.
 As of now, a total of 10,000 will be accessible to customers in India.